Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Non-minimally coupled spectator field

 \section{Non-minimally coupled spectator field}

 A cosmological expansion epoch with a stiff equation-of state parameter ($w>1/3$) appears naturally in non-oscillatory quintessential inflation models aiming to provide a unified description of inflation and dark energy using a single degree of freedom \cite{Wetterich:1987fm,Wetterich:1994bg,Peebles:1998qn,Spokoiny:1993kt,Brax:2005uf,Wetterich:2013jsa,Wetterich:2014gaa, Hossain:2014xha,Agarwal:2017wxo,Geng:2017mic,Dimopoulos:2017zvq,Rubio:2017gty,Dimopoulos:2017tud,Akrami:2017cir,Garcia-Garcia:2018hlc}.
 In this type of scenarios, the absence of a potential minimum triggers generically a \textit{kination} or \textit{deflation} period immediately after the end of inflation.
 During this era, the total energy budget of the Universe is dominated by the kinetic energy density of the inflaton field, such that the global effective equation of state approaches $w\simeq 1$.
-Within this context, let us consider the following $Z_2$ symmetric action for an energetically subdominant spectator field $\chi$,
+Within this context, let us consider the following $Z_2$ symmetric action for an \textit{energetically subdominant spectator} field $\chi$,\footnote{In this \textit{spectator-field} approximation, there is no practical difference between analyzing the problem in a non-minimally coupled frame including \eqref{eq:lagchi} or in an Einstein frame in which the gravitational part of the full theory action takes the usual Einstein-Hilbert form.
+Indeed, by performing a Weyl transformation $g_{\mu\nu} \to \Omega^{-2} g_{\mu\nu}$ with $\Omega^2 =1 -\xi\chi^2/M^2_P$ one obtains, as expected, an Einstein-frame representation coinciding with the original one up to a set of highly suppressed higher-dimensional operators ${\cal O}( \chi/M_P)$ \cite{Markkanen:2017dlc}.
+Interestingly, this equivalence holds for all backgrounds and not only for homogeneous and isotropic ones. }

 where we have intentionally omitted a potential mass contribution which, if sufficiently small, will not play any essential role in the following discussions \cite{Bettoni:2018utf,Bettoni:2018pbl,Bettoni:2019dcw}.
 Here $R$ stands for the Ricci scalar constructed out of the metric $g_{\mu\nu}$ and $\xi$ and $\lambda$ are two dimensionless coupling constants that we will assume to be positive-definite in what follows.
-The dynamics of the field $\chi$ is characterized by the Klein--Gordon equation,